The irrigation advisory systems and technologies of information and communication

 Results

-The main result of the project is the development of the Irrigation Advisory Service (SAR), which answers the two basic questions of irrigation scheduling: when and how much to irrigate?
-The SAR shows, graphically and numerically, the availability of water in the soil.
-When the water content falls below a threshold (which mainly depends on the crop and the type of soil), the irrigation alert is given.
-The SAR has been tested in alfalfa, cotton, strawberry, tomato, pepper and beans.
-Other results: the diagnosis of irrigation management in the pilot areas of the project; strengthening of the meteorological information networks, through the installation of 6 automatic stations; the use of satellite images for soil moisture estimation through algorithms, using predictor variables such as bulk density and texture of soil, and spectral indices; project results communicated through reports, workshops and seminars.
+The main result of the project is the development of the Irrigation Advisory Service (IAS), which answers the two basic questions of irrigation scheduling: when and how much to irrigate?
+The IAS shows, graphically and numerically, soil water availability.
+When the water content falls below a threshold (which mainly depends on the crop and type of soil), the irrigation alert is given.
+The IAS has been tested in alfalfa, cotton, strawberry, tomato, pepper and beans.
+Preliminary results show that adjusted irrigation schedules significantly increases crop yields: alfalfa 33%, cotton 67%, pepper 65%, strawberry 52%, beans 22% and tomato 62%.
+Other results of the project are the strengthening of meteorological information networks and the use of satellite images to estimate soil moisture through algorithms.

 Area of influence of the project (hectares)